Nidhig19/NLP/README.md

-# NLP Project for generating est cases from given user stories
+# NLP Project for generating test cases from given user stories